Quick reference guide

 The acquisition of shares in a company does not trigger any transfer tax.

-For CIT purposes, the acquired shares should be taken up in the books against cost price.
-Acquisition costs can be added to the fiscal cost price of the shares.
+For CIT purposes, the acquired shares should be booked at their cost price.
+Acquisition costs may be added to the fiscal cost price of the shares.

 Sale

-In general, capital gains are subject to the maximum statutory rate of 24.94% CIT and MBT for the fiscal year 2024.
-However, capital gains derived from shares in a qualifying subsidiary may be exempt under the conditions of the participation exemption regime.
+In general, capital gains are subject to the maximum statutory rate of 23.87% for CIT and MBT in the fiscal year 2026.
+However, capital gains realised on qualifying participations may be fully exempt under the conditions of the domestic or participation exemption regime.
 Capital losses on shares are generally deductible for Luxembourg CIT purposes.

 The right to tax capital gains on shares realized by a corporate nonresident acting without a permanent establishment in Luxembourg is generally allocated to the seller's country of residence based on the applicable tax treaty.